Sustainable cybersecurity architecture for safety instrumented systems

 NAMUR offers a similar set of guidelines in worksheet NA 163, “Security Risk Assessment of SIS.”
 The guideline defines three logical zones—core SIS, extended SIS, and control system architecture (referred to as “peripherals” by NAMUR)—that must be physically or logically separated (Figure 1).

-A core SIS consists of the components required to execute the safety function (logic solver, input/output [I/O] components, sensors and final elements).
+components, sensors and final elements).
 The extended SIS contains components of the safety system that are not required to execute the safety function (such as engineering workstations).
 Peripherals are components and systems such as the basic process control system (BPCS), which are not directly or indirectly assigned to an SIS, but they may be used in the context of a safety function.
 Safety functions might include a resent request from the BPCS or visualization of the safety function in a human-machine interface.

 Neither standard defines a required architecture.
 Users must decide how best to structure SIS networks and ensure the final design provides sufficient logical and physical separation between the BPCS and the SIS.
 This often leaves organizations with three choices for architecting SIS networks:

 - A separated SIS completely disconnected and independent from the BPCS

 - An interfaced SIS connected to a BPCS by means of industrial protocols (typically Modbus)